-The area has a few restaurants, expect tourist prices.
+Planning to eat in Hohenschwangau?
+The area does have a few restaurants and you should expect tourist prices.
 It took us a while to find a place to eat as they turn people away when the restaurants are full.
 This made it difficult to find a restaurant (applied to all in the area) and it was only when someone left that you were considered for a table.

 We eventually struck some luck and got a table at Hotel Muller.
 The restaurant had nice views of the castle and was reasonably price around 15 – 25 euros for a meal and drink.